 Delivered a report describing the logistics, goals, and potential benefits of instituting a regular connection between City administration and local service providers

+In May 2024, the Lincoln Park Social Development Coalition presented a proposal to the City of Lincoln Park regarding its goal of formal integration into the operations of the City of Lincoln Park.
 In 2025, the Coalition established a Bylaws Committee to begin developing the structural framework for a future social development body—an essential step toward achieving formal integration into city decision-making processes.

 As part of these ongoing efforts, the Coalition hosted its second Community Forum on March 31, 2025.
 This gathering brought community members together to shape the future of Lincoln Park and LPSDC through open discussions, collaborations, and collective visioning.